-As regards the Imams from the Household of the Prophet, God, the Most High, has said,
+As regards the Imams from the Household of the Prophet, God, the Most High, has said, him with abundent knowledge thatenables him to answer any question and not to deviate from the right path.

 "Or do they envy the people for the greace that Allah has given them?
 We gave the people of Ibrahim the Book and the wisdom, and we gave them a grand kingdom.
 So some of them believed in him and some turned away from him; and hell is sufficient to burn" (4:54)